-- The State of Rhode Island plans to invest roughly \$4.5 million annually for the next five years using funds from the new Infrastructure Investment and Jobs Act (IIJA) to significantly expand the number of EV charging stations throughout the state. - The anticipated construction cost for the Ashaway Park & Ride location is \$350,000, covering the preparation for the required electric vehicle charging stations, civil work, and electrical connections.
+- The State of Rhode Island plans to invest roughly \$4.5 million annually over a five-year period, using funds from the new Infrastructure Investment and Jobs Act (IIJA) to significantly expand the number of EV charging stations throughout the state. - The anticipated construction cost for the Ashaway Park & Ride location is \$350,000, covering the preparation for the required electric vehicle charging stations, civil work, and electrical connections.
 The total cost for the two charging devices at this location, including five years of maintenance and operations support, is almost \$500,000.

-What are the anticipated Justice 40 benefits?
+What are the anticipated Justice40 benefits?